 Yang was one of five recipients of the MARF grant, and was selected from among 59 applicants in an international competition.
-Her research project will include an early detection study of in targeted villages in that show a high incidence of the disease, the paper reports.
+Her research project will include an early detection study of mesothelioma in targeted villages in Turkey that show a high incidence of the disease, the paper reports.

 In addition to the MARF grant, Yang will recieve $120,000 from the Hawaii Community Foundation Leahi Fund that will help support her research.